OctopusDeploy/blog/blog/2021-08/source-docker-image/index.md

 2. Perform file modifications with traditional features such as **Structured Configuration Variables**, **Substitute Variables in Templates**, **.NET Configuration Variables**, and **.NET Configuration Transforms**.
 3. Run `docker build` with a deployment specific tag like `1.2.0-deployments-75`.
 4. Push the new Docker image to the associated Docker registry.
-5. The step referencing the SDI is then passed the image reference like `myregistry:8080/spaces-1/mywebapp:1.2.0-deployments-75`.
+5. The step referencing the SDI is then passed an image reference like `myregistry:8080/spaces-1/mywebapp:1.2.0-deployments-75`.

 ![](mockup.png)